peter88213/nvhelp-en/source/nv_timeline/index.rst

-An optional project configuration file named ``yw-nv-timelinei`` can be placed in your project directory, i.e. the folder containing your noveltree and Timeline project files.
+An optional project configuration file named ``yw-nv-timelinei`` can be placed in your project directory, i.e. the folder containing your novelibre and Timeline project files.
 It is only applied to this project.
 Its entries override nv_timeline’s built-in constants as well as the global configuration, if any.